 Last but not the least Emotional Fortitude!
 It is highly important to maintain your calm and composure.

 Working as a forensic scientist requires a strong stomach and the ability to cope with emotional and physical stress.
-They often investigate violent crimes such as murder, rape, and assault, and check bloody clothing or view the victim’s body or even visit the crime scene.
+They often investigate violent crimes such as murder, rape, and assault.
+Further they have to check bloody clothing or view the victim’s body or even visit the crime scene.

 In addition, they often analyze evidence of contamination by blood or other body fluids.
 These items are often ugly and unpleasant.
 Forensic scientists must remain calm at all times.